Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 In some instances, you can maximise your overall tax relief by applying to both schemes and claiming specific costs against each scheme on a project-by-project basis.

-Myriad Associates can help you with this.
+Myriad can help you with this.
 To maximise your tax relief, we’ll study your projects, assess your costs and establish which project costs to claim under which scheme.

 For example, initial concept artwork used to establish commercial viability is not a core expenditure and is not eligible for ATR.
 Marketing an animation programme is also considered a non-core expenditure.

-Additonal ineligible expenditures include entertaining, publicity, promotion, audit fees, interest, completion bonds and other forms of insurance.
+Additional ineligible expenditures include entertaining, publicity, promotion, audit fees, interest, completion bonds and other forms of insurance.

 Where an animation programme is partly produced in the UK and partly outside of the UK, it will follow that some goods and services may be non-UK.
 In such cases, it will be necessary to apportion the relevant core expenditure between UK and non-UK expenditure.

 This applies in the case of goods and services provided throughout core expenditure stages.
-It applies to expenditures incurred during pre-production, principal photography and post-production.

 The apportionment method is not fixed and can be determined on a case-by-case basis.
 The key criterion is that it must be done fairly and reasonably.